santanamonica/santanamonica.github.io/README.md

 This project uses a dashboard, infographic, and executive presentation to show the media audience that airline travel deemed to be unsafe is untrue and the media is spreading false information.
 Visualizations/graphs were made using Tableau and Canva.

 `9.
 Using Big Data Infrastructures`\
 Multiple assignments using big data infrastructures such as NiFi, Kafka, Spark, HBase, Solr, Hive, and HDFS.
-Learned how to create custom transformations, use SQL demands, Scala demands, PySpark demands, MapReduce, HBase data manipulation, create HBase tables, and create queries by filters.
-I also learned how to create producer and consumer tests.
+Can create custom transformations, use SQL demands, Scala demands, PySpark demands, MapReduce, HBase data manipulation, create HBase tables, and create queries by filters.
+Can also create producer and consumer tests.

 `10.
 Stroke Predictions Using Machine Learning`\
 This project uses Python to evaluate risk factors and features used to make predictions if someone will have a stroke or non-stroke outcome.
-Visualizations are used to create meaningful insights on the top 3 most important features in the dataset.
+Visualizations are used to create meaningful insights for the top 3 most important features in the dataset.

 ## Code for projects:
 https://github.com/santanamonica?tab=repositories